ScottLogic/blog/_posts/2020-09-03-create-test-integrate-and-deploy-a-react-app-in-under-10-minutes.md

 title: Create, Test, Integrate and Deploy a React App in under 10 minutes!
 date: 2020-09-03 00:00:00 Z
 categories:
-- dogle
 - Tech
 author: dogle
 layout: default_post
 summary: 'In this blog post I''ll be demonstrating how quickly it''s possible to setup, integrate and deploy a React application using the right tools. '
 ---

 ## Introduction